kinow/autosubmit/docs/source/usage/recovery.rst

 .. hint:: When we are satisfied with the results we can use the parameter -s, which will save the change to the pkl file and rename the update file.

-The -all flag is used to synchronize all jobs of our experiment locally with the information available on the remote platform (i.e.: download the COMPLETED files we may not have).
+The --all flag is used to synchronize all jobs of our experiment locally with the information available on the remote platform
+(i.e.: download the COMPLETED files we may not have).
 In case new files are found, the ``pkl`` will be updated.

 Example: